-Martha Argerich will be performing on Fri 12 July.
+Martha Argerich performed at MIF13.
 For more details, please visit the event page by following the link in the left hand panel.

 Martha Argerich was born in Buenos Aires (Argentina).
 She began her first piano lessons at the age of five with Vincenzo Scaramuzza.
 Considered a child prodigy, she soon performs in public.
 In 1955, she moved to Europe and continued her studies in London, Vienna and in Switzerland with Seidlhofer, Gulda, Magaloff, Mrs Lipatti et Stefan Askenase.
 In 1957, she won the Bolzano and Geneva Piano Competitions, and in 1965 the Warsaw International Chopin Competition.
 Since then, she has been one of the most prominent pianists in the world both in popularity and ability.